Jakob Christmann

-Jakob Christmann (born November 1554 in Johannisberg (Rheingau), Geisenheim – 16 June 1613 in Heidelberg) was a German Orientalist who also studied problems of astronomy.
+Jakob Christmann (November 1554 – 16 June 1613) was a German Orientalist who also studied problems of astronomy.

 Life

+Christmann was born in November 1554 in Johannisberg.
 Christmann, a Jew who converted before 1578 to Christianity, studied Orientalistics at the University of Heidelberg's Collegium Sapientiae and became teacher at the Dionysianum.
 He followed humanist Thomas Erastus to Basel and continued his study tour in Breslau, Vienna and Prague.